linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 The highly variable recovery experience equally suggests that rigid application of notching conven tions does not adequately reflect reality for bank loans either.
 This is an important consideration Participants in the syndicated loan market inform us that bank loans often price as if they were one refined rating notch higher than the same company's senior unsecured bonds or two refined rating notches above its senior subordinated bonds.
 Clearly,  the high degree of variability in recovery experi ence suggests that such notching conventions may often result in the mispricing of bank loans.

 As Graph 3 shows,  the ratings Moody’s has assigned to bank loans have a much greater range than market notching conventions would suggest.
 Moody's bank loan ratings are one to four refined rating notches higher than the same company's senior subordinated bond ratings Moody's compares bank loan ratings to senior subordinated bond ratings for the reason that the majority of all non-investment grade companies have no senior unsecured bonds outstanding).
-In fact,  the ratings that Moody’s has assigned to bank loans suggest that the market's notching convention would result in inaccurate pric ing on $40\%$ of all syndicated loans.
+In fact,  the ratings that Moody’s has assigned to bank loans suggest that the market's notching convention would result in inaccurate pric ing on $40\%$ of all [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]].

 If it is true that the market's convention for pricing loans results in mispricing; it is also true that indices of pricing are inaccurate.
-One practice used by market commentators is to quote drawn LIBOR spreads grouped by companies' bond ratings.
+One practice used by market commentators is to quote drawn [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] spreads grouped by companies' bond ratings.
 For example,  one common approach to quote pricing is to select loan facilities of companies who have Ba 2 ratings assigned to their bond issues.
-An average of drawn LIBOR spreads are then calculated and quoted.
+An average of drawn [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] spreads are then calculated and quoted.
 This practice is misleading,  howev er,  due in large part to the sometimes large differences that can arise between a company's bank loan ratings and that same company's senior unsecured bond rating.
 A basket of facilities of companies whose bonds are ratedBa 2 may include loans that are ratedBa 2 toBaa 3

 Graph 3: Bank Loan vs. Subordinated Bond Ratings of the Same Company